tim-schilling/debug-tutorial/README.md

 1. Have Python 3.11+ installed.
 My assumption is that you have your own setup decided upon.
 However, if you're unsure where to go for this, I'd recommend using https://www.python.org/downloads/ for today.
-1. From the terminal or command prompt, clone the project.
+2. From the terminal or command prompt, clone the project.
    ```shell
    git clone git@github.com:tim-schilling/debug-tutorial.git
    ```
-   If you don't have a SSH key setup, you can use:
+   If you don't have an SSH key setup, you can use:
    ```shell
    git clone https://github.com/tim-schilling/debug-tutorial.git
    ```
    If you don't have git installed, you can
    [download the zip file](https://github.com/tim-schilling/debug-tutorial/archive/refs/heads/main.zip) and unpack it.
-Be aware, though, that you won't be able to complete some of the instructions in the lab without access to the git history.
+Be aware, though, that you won't be able to complete some
+    instructions in the lab without access to the git history.
 Cloning the repo is recommended.
-1. Change into project directory
+3. Change into project directory
    ```shell
    cd debug-tutorial
    ```